shiv-neel/ds301-final-project/README.md

 If you need some help figuring out how to get started, are stuck, or just someone to talk to, feel free to contact Yarles.
 My Discord is Yarles404#1565, phone # is 515-559-3423.
 In the future, there should be a dedicated Discord server, and perhaps a Scrum Board.
 #### Please Do:
-Place (your name) next to tasks you've started
+1. Place (your name) next to tasks you've started
+2. Whenever you start a task, create a new branch: git branch descriptive-branch-name
+   - Remember to checkout your new branch: git checkout descriptive-branch-name
-Place "DONE" when completed AND reviewed by Yarles
+3. Place "DONE" when completed AND reviewed by Yarles
 # Professional Development Tasks
 Please place "DONE" by your name under the task when you're comfortable with what you've learned.
 - Learned Docker with Python3